ozzieba/aider/prompt_patterns.md

 > the reporting is looking at the copied zips, right?

 > `/ask what do I need to do to make this accessible using .where etc, like ActiveRecord`

+> as you go, if you're not sure about the structure of the files or something, create a "recon" script that checks whatever you need and I'll run it.

+> why wouldn't to_csv work?

+> wait, are we using the updater correctly?

+> but did we create a new step without adding it to the list of steps

+> /ask can you confirm in general we're sorting the data from ES and PG by chunk id?

+> /ask how would I do that query but specifically retrieve id, chunk_order, where chunk order is rank over (referent)

+> /ask one-liner please (for rails c), with min_id 1255785631, max_id 1259611106

+> /ask but also with the batch filter

+> is there a good way to generate splits of the chunk id space that have a given number (24k) of rows?

+> what's find_by_sql?
+This is not returning anythign when I run it from the console (empty list), are you sure the templating logic is right?

+> the query works in psql

+> will retries use appropriate backoff?

+> merge_insert generally can't be run at the same time as compact_files.
+Let's keep track in Redis of the number of rows since the last compact_files/create_index/optimize_indices, including rows of in-progress operations.
+Poll/subscribe/wait for that number to be below the threshold before running any merge_insert; also have a "lock" for the worker that's actually running the compactions etc

+> /ask what's the simplest way to make sure we don't deadlock if some worker dies without decrementing the active_inserts counter?

+> /ask if redis.expire is called repeatedly, does it expire at the first or last deadline?

+> how would you make this `SyncLanceTables` job/module better?

+> how would you make this sync_lance_tables module more concise?

+> can we get all the data from the db in one or two queries (with joins as appropriate)?

+> /ask wait, we want to cache the vectorized results on a (batch_size) partition-level, not just for individual records... and then use that cache for the singleton method also... what's the best way to fix this?

+> /ask can we use CacheUtils for this shared/vectorized cache also

+> let's not call create_table if the table already exists (try opening it), since that actually drops it and recreates.
+And let's call close_table right after creation, since that will just create the indexes which we do want.

+> /ask how might we ensure that table.optimize is called roughly every 100k rows (doesn't need to be at all exact)?

+> /ask will "/" be integer division

+> /ask how exactly does this range consolidation work

+> in your example, what is `min(prev_end)` (shouldn't it just be prev_end?)?
+Also, how are you getting from throwing away range 2 to aggregating to Range A and B?

+> /ask in ruby, is there a way to define models across multiple files?
+I know I could use concerns, but I'm thinking of non-reusable pieces

+> how will retries, dlq, partial success work (in particular, consider running a bunch of tasks in parallel, some succeed and some don't)?

+> should eg attempt# be part of Result?

+> should we explicitly track retriable vs final errors differently in the Result type?

+> do we also want a distinct http-style status field, rather than just binary success/failure?
+Eg for partial success?
+Do we want to allow both a value and an error to be populated?

+> /ask in ruby, can I do the same *args/**kwargs stuff that I can in Python?

+> /ask in Ruby is there an equivalent of Python __call__() to define a callable object?

+> /ask so do I want to define transformations as methods or objects with .call? or something else?

+> /ask hmm, seems to me like that pattern ia better suited to thinga that have state

+> /ask this distinction between "setup" args and "runtime" args feels arbitrary; why not just use a method, and curry with a lanbda if needed?

+> /ask except the whole point is to keep these transformations stateless...

+> /ask do you see any that have relevant private methods?
+I'm not sure whether I'm just biased towards a more functional (but maybe less-Ruby-idiomatic) way of looking at things, or I'm actually missing a funamental advantage of the service object approach...

+> /ask can we make it easier to call `FromTokens` or any other transformation on the document pages of an RD?
+We could make transformations take arrays/sets/hashes of files rather than directories, or I suppose we could have a separate transformation to create a directory from existing files (perhaps by linking rather than copying)...
+Maybe we could do a virtual directory class that can be used as a directory in Ruby but isn't actually on the filesystem perhaps backed by a simple hash of name->existing file... idk I don't love any of those options, what do you think makes the most sense?

+> /ask how sure are you that you're not breaking the dev env?

+> can't we have `CreateLanceDbIndex` take a callback class/method/block and call it when the `BatchedCreateEmbeddingsJob`s are done?

 ### 5. Iterative Refinement & Clarification